Complete List of Rolex Daytona Models and Reference Numbers

 The Rolex Daytona reference 6262 is one of the rarest Rolex watches from Rolex ever made.
 The reason?
 It was only in production for one year, in 1970.

 The reference 6262 was not a big seller, and this is one of the reasons why it was phased out so quickly.
 It was also only a transitional model.
-Due to its short production period, the production numbers are highly limited, making it one of the rarest and sought-after vintage Rolex watches.
+Due to its short production period, the production numbers are highly limited, making it one of the rarest and most sought-after vintage Rolex watches.

 Rolex Daytona reference 6264